Innovative Poetry Readings in London

 Saturday 23 May

-Doors 2.30pm, event 3pm-7.30pm.9th Annual Stuart Hall Public Conversation: US poet Fred Moten gives an address about finding common ground in radical activism, in memory of cultural thinker Stuart Hall.
-Followed by discussion, food and DJing.Conway Hall, 5 Red Lion Square, Bloomsbury WC1R 4RL.
+Doors 2.30pm, event 3pm-7.30pm.9th Annual Stuart Hall Public Conversation: US poet Fred Moten gives an address about how the ideas of cultural thinker Stuart Hall can locate common ground in radical activism, Followed by discussion, food and DJing.Conway Hall, 5 Red Lion Square, Bloomsbury WC1R 4RL.
 Also livestreamed online.In person £12/£7/£5, online £5, booking required.

 Sunday 31 May